 Academic training programme

 The AUG has a vibrant programme for academic trainees and has been very successful in attracting local and national funding for ACF and ACL.
 Academic trainees are supervised by one of the 2 lead university lecturers in the AUG.
 The programme benefits greatly from close working with the East of England urology training programme.
 This has led to all 6 former ACF successfully completing higher degrees and attaining CCT as well as three progressing to clinical lecturer positions and 2 to clinician scientist appointments.
 There are currently 3 at various stages of training and a new ACL appointment planned.
 We would be pleased to hear from prospective candidates for our next intake of urology fellows.
 Please email Mr Vincent Gnanapragasam.

 The Cambridge urology clinical trials team was initiated in 2011 with the primary goal of building up the local NIHR and commercial urology trials portfolio within the Department of Urology.
 In 2014 the Cambridge Urology Translational Research and Clinical Trials (CUTRACT) office was established in its own premises (directed by Mr Vincent J Gnanapragasam) with the aim of consolidating the diverse research undertaken in urology in Cambridge.
-CUTRACT has been highly successful, bringing in over £1.5M in research funding and recruitment of over 1000 patients into a diverse range of studies.
-We have also initiated a number of investigator-led trials within the team in addition to this portfolio.
-In the last 3 years CUTRACT has successfully led and conducted 2 multi-center trials recruiting 600 patients and has just launched a third.
+CUTRACT has been highly successful, bringing in over £2.0M in research funding and recruitment of over 1200 patients into a diverse range of studies.
+CUTRACT has also initiated a number of investigator-led trials within the team in addition to this portfolio.
+In the last 3 years CUTRACT has successfully led, conducted and completed 3 multi-center trials recruiting >700 patients.
 The CUTRACT team would be very pleased to hear from academic NIHR or commercial partners who would like to explore urological research trials in Cambridge.
-Please email Sister Kelly Leonard or call 01223 348442.
+Please email Mr Vincent J Gnanapragasam or Sister Kelly Leonard or call 01223 348442.

 Prostate and renal cancer academic research programmes